strapdata/elassandra/README.md

 #### Elassandra 6.2.3.25+

-Elassandra use the Cassandra GOSSIP protocol to manage the Elasticsearch routing table and Elassandra 6.2.3.25+ add support for compression of the X1 application state to increase the maxmimum number of Elasticsearch indices.
+Elassandra uses the Cassandra GOSSIP protocol to manage the Elasticsearch routing table.
+As of Elassandra 6.2.3.25+, we have added support for the compression of the X1 application state to increase the maxmimum number of Elasticsearch indices.
 For backward compatibility, the compression is disabled by default, but once all your nodes are upgraded into version 6.2.3.25+, you should enable the X1 compression by adding **-Des.compress_x1=true** in your **conf/jvm.options** and rolling restart all nodes.
-Nodes running version 6.2.3.25+ are able to read compressed and not compressed X1.
+Nodes running version 6.2.3.25+ are able to read both compressed and not compressed X1.

 #### Elassandra 6.2.3.21+

 Before version 6.2.3.21, the Cassandra replication factor for the **elasic_admin** keyspace (and elastic_admin_[datacenter.group]) was automatically adjusted to the number of nodes of the datacenter.
-Since version 6.2.3.21 and because it has a performance impact on large clusters, it's now up to your Elassandra administrator to properly adjust the replication factor for this keyspace.
-Keep in mind that Elasticsearch mapping updates rely on a PAXOS transaction that requires QUORUM nodes to succeed, so replication factor should be at least 3 on each datacenter.
+Because the replication factor setting has a performance impact on large clusters, we wanted to make this more customizable, and as of version 6.2.3.21 we are leaving this up to your Elassandra administrator to properly adjust the replication factor for this keyspace.
+Keep in mind that Elasticsearch mapping updates rely on a PAXOS transaction that requires QUORUM nodes to succeed, so the replication factor should be at least 3 on each datacenter.

 #### Elassandra 6.2.3.19+